ytazz/vnoid/tutorial/tutorial_setup.md

 - Configure Chorenoid on Cmake.
   Follow general instructions provided in Choreonoid web page [here](https://choreonoid.org/en/manuals/latest/install/install.html).

-  On Windows environment, enabling USE_SUBSYSTEM_CONSOLE option is convenient for printf-based debugging.
+  See platform-specific and vnoid-specific notes on configuration below.

+- Build the generated project on your build platform.
   As a result, Choreonoid will be installed to the location specified by CMAKE_INSTALL_PREFIX.

--- vnoid configuration options

 - Run Choreonoid, load [install directory of Choreonoid]/share/project/vnoid_sample_project.cnoid

 - Run simulation.

+### Configuration on Windows
+  On Windows environment, enabling USE_SUBSYSTEM_CONSOLE option is convenient for printf-based debugging.
+  Be careful of setting CMAKE_INSTALL_PREFIX properly (see [here](https://choreonoid.org/en/manuals/latest/install/build-windows.html)).

+### vnoid configuration options

+  VNOID_BUILD_CNOID option is used to build sample controllers that can be loaded from Choreonoid projects.
+  VNOID_BUILD_MUJOCO option is used to build mujoco samples.

+  If BUILD_VNOID_VISUALIZER_PLUGIN option is set, the visualization function of vnoid is built as a Choreonoid plugin.

-## Setup on Linux
+### Setup on Linux

-## Building vnoid library only
+### Building vnoid with mujoco
+  You need mujoco and glfw3 properly installed in your environment.
+  On cmake, enable VNOID_BUILD_MUJOCO option and configure.
+  You may need to set CMAKE_PREFIX_PATH properly to let cmake locate the related packages.

+  After build and install, the executables of mujoco samples (currently there is only one) will be copied to the location specified by CMAKE_INSTALL_PREFIX.
+  On Windows, if you built mujoco as a dll, you also need to manually copy mujoco.dll to the same location.